uwu-octane/ai-coding-challenge/README.md

 An intelligent customer service system based on LangGraph and Vercel AI SDK, supporting multi-agent collaboration and knowledge base retrieval.

+For detailed project design you can visist: https://deepwiki.com/uwu-octane/ai-coding-challenge/1-overview

 ## Overview

 This is an automated customer support system that uses **three specialized agents** working together to intelligently process and respond to customer requests: